amateur-dev/consensysAssignment/README.md

 # Consensys Assignment

-A basic token to token swap smart contract.
+A basic token to token swap smart contract using UniV2 or SushiSwap, depending on whoever gives a better price in the block

 Requirements to run
 1. create a .env file